Navigating the Windows Mixed Reality home

 Windows Mixed Reality has a number of built-in apps, such as:

-- Windows Store to get apps and games
+- Microsoft Store to get apps and games

-- Windows Feedback to submit feedback about the system and system apps
+- Feedback Hub to submit feedback about the system and system apps

 - Settings to configure system settings (including networking and system updates)